impleri/sow/readme.md

  3. matchLimit: Number of matches to display when searching resources.
 Default is 9.
  4. debug: Show additional debug messages.
 Default is false.
  5. debugHarvest: Enable debugging for the Harvest API module.
 Default is false.
+ 6. skipEmpty: Removes entries with total time 0 from the output.
+Default is false.